Gaulish Paganism

 • Juniper: Used for its powerful cleansing and protective properties.

-Gaulish Paganism recognizes nature as a reflection of the divine.
-Rivers, mountains, and forests are seen as sacred embodiments of divine presence, calling practitioners to live in balance with the natural world.
+Gaulish Paganism recognizes the comos as a reflection of the divine or the divine itself.
+Rivers, mountains, forests, even certain actions and concepts are seen as sacred embodiments of divine presence, calling practitioners to live in balance with the natural world.
 Living in harmony with nature is both a spiritual and ethical commitment, fostering a deep respect for its rhythms and cycles.Life is seen as a journey of transformation.
 Moral and ethical practices are central to this path, emphasizing the cultivation of virtues such as courage, wisdom, and integrity.
 These virtues guide personal growth and enrich communities, aligning practitioners with the cosmic order and the sacred harmony of existence.

 The Divine Cosmos